babel/website/website/versioned_docs/version-7.0.0/options.md

 Default: `opts.root`<br />
 Placement: Allowed in Babel's programmatic options, or inside of the loaded `configFile`.
 A programmatic option will override a config file one.<br />

-By default, Babel will only search for `.babelrc` files within the [`"root"`](#root) package because otherwise Babel cannot know if a given `.babelrc` is meant to be loaded, or if it's [`"plugins"`](#plugins) and [`"presets"`](#presets) have even been installed, since the file being compiled could be inside `node_modules`, or have been symlinked into the project.
+By default, Babel will only search for `.babelrc.json` files within the [`"root"`](#root) package because otherwise Babel cannot know if a given `.babelrc.json` is meant to be loaded, or if it's [`"plugins"`](#plugins) and [`"presets"`](#presets) have even been installed, since the file being compiled could be inside `node_modules`, or have been symlinked into the project.

-This option allows users to provide a list of other packages that should be considered "root" packages when considering whether to load `.babelrc` files.
+This option allows users to provide a list of other packages that should be considered "root" packages when considering whether to load `.babelrc.json` files.

 For example, a monorepo setup that wishes to allow individual packages to have their own configs might want to do